AnyChart/docs.anychart.com/Gantt_Chart/Resource_Chart.md

 chart = anychart.ganttResource();
 ```

-Here is a sample demonstrates how to create simple Project Chart.
+Here is a sample demonstrates how to create a simple Project Chart.

 {sample :width 690 :height 180}GANTT\_Chart\_01{sample}